Natural printing on paper and silk

 Courses are run from Saturday 10am to Sunday 4pm and the price includes all materials, lunch on Saturday and lunch on Sunday.
 You can choose to stay in a local B&B, hostel, static caravan or campsite.
 Our personal recommendations for these can be found on our Accommodation page.

-If we don’t have any dates which suit you, let us know and we can arrange a workshop just for you (for groups of 4 or more people).
+If we don’t have any dates which suit you, let us know and we can arrange a workshop just for you and your friends and family.